Keywords

 To report the impact of front surface eccentricity (FSE) of scleral lenses (SCLs) on the visual performance of eyes exhibiting refractive surgery-induced higher-order aberrations (HOAs)

 A contact lens trial was recommended for BE to enhance visual quality.
 Rigid corneal lenses (RCLs) were tried, but the patient was intolerant to them.
 Large diameter SCLs of different FSEs (0, 0.6, and 0.8) were tried to reduce these aberrations.
-SCL with FSE 0 yielded the most favourable visual outcome, which was confirmed subjectively on ocular aberrometry.
+SCL with FSE 0 yielded the most favourable visual outcome.

 With this case report, we hypothesize that the eccentricity of SCL can be selected according to the asphericity (at 6 mm) of the posterior corneal surface.
 This case also re-emphasizes the impact of SCL with varying FSEs on reducing HOAs and enhancing visual quality in eyes where conventional RCLs yield suboptimal results.